guiruha/LinearAlgebra_R_Py_Octave/README.md

 # LinearAlgebra_R_Py_Octave
-Linear Algebra exercises using R, Python and Octave
+This is just a repository with some Linear Algebra exercises using R, Python and Octave that I use to assimilate Linear Algebra concepts